 Duolingo made a big splash.
 Its central premise is that language learning should be free.
 Thus, all of the languages it supports is available for free from beginning to end.
 It uses a gaming concept where you learn new languages by playing little games that shows you new vocabulary and grammar.
 It doesn’t sound that serious, but the developers boast that 34 hours of playing is about equal to a semester in college.
 It’s a great place to start for beginners on a budget.
 It’s definitely one of the must-try language learning apps.
 The $9.99 per month subscription is completely optional and grants you some small extra features that don’t affect functionality much.

 Google Translate is an excellent tool.
 As the name implies, the app translates a variety of languages into other languages.
 It has support for dozens of them.
 It’s a great way to check and see what words mean in other languages.
 Additionally, the app includes a camera feature that lets you translate words by pointing your camera at them.
 You can even talk to the app and it’ll translate the words for you.
 It’s a powerful app that’s meant for travelers, but it can be used by those learning languages too.
 It’s worth picking up.
+Microsoft Translate is also an excellent translator that can help people learn languages.
+You can go with either one.

 Price: Free / $7.49 per month / $48.99 per year / $109.99 once